 Latin America refers to the part of the world that rests in between North America and South America.
-It can become a little confusing when trying to understand which countries are part of Latin America, especially because some of those same countries are also considered part of North America and others are also classified as South American countries.
-There is a total of twenty countries in Latin America.
-In alphabetical order, the countries of Latin America include...
+It can become a little confusing when trying to understand which countries are part of Latin America, especially because some of those same countries are also considered part of North America, while others are classified as South American countries.
+There are 20 countries in Latin America, all of which are Spanish-speaking.
+In alphabetical order, the countries of Latin America include:

 - Costa Rica

 - The Dominican Republic

 Unfortunately, El Salvador, Honduras, and Venezuela have the highest murder rates globally, with El Salvador having 82.84 homicides per 100,000 people.
 Additionally, all three countries and Brazil have some of the highest overall crime rates in the world.

 The population of Argentina is currently about 45,040,582 people, and about 89% -- or 40,086,118 people -- reside in one of Argentina's many cities.
 This Latin American country spans over 1,056,641 square miles.
 Dividing the population by the total area equates to about 43 people per square mile.